A Colorado River Overview:

 Mexico Treaty

-This international agreement guarantees Mexico an annual allocation of 1.5 million acre-feet of water from the Colorado River system.
+This international agreement allocates Mexico an annual 1.5 million acre-feet of water from the Colorado River system.
+It also allocates water on the Tijuana River and Rio Grande.

 The treaty includes provisions for reduced water allotments to Mexico during periods of extraordinary drought, although the specific criteria defining such conditions are not explicitly outlined within the document.

-Subsequent “Minutes” issued by the IBWC serve to clarify and provide further detail regarding the implementation of the treaty.
-These Minutes address specific operational aspects and interpretations but do not alter the fundamental terms established in the original treaty.
+The International Boundary and Water Commission (IBWC) facilitates the implementation and management of this treaty.
+Subsequent “Minutes” issued by the IBWC clarify and provide further detail regarding the implementation of the treaty.
+These Minutes address specific operational aspects and interpretations, but do not alter the fundamental terms established in the original treaty.

 1948 Upper Colorado River Basin Compact

-The Upper Colorado River Commission (UCRC) is an interstate administrative agency established to administer the 1948 Upper Basin Compact among the four Upper Division states.
-This agency is unique among compacts to which Colorado is a signatory because the obligations outlined in both the Colorado River Compact and the Upper Basin Compact are shared among these states, rather than a direct delivery obligation to a specific state line.
+The Upper Colorado River Commission (UCRC) is an interstate administrative agency established by the 1948 Upper Basin Compact.
+This agency is unique because the obligations outlined in both the Colorado River Compact and the Upper Basin Compact are shared among these Upper Division States, rather than a direct delivery obligation to a specific state line.

 The UCRC undertakes various activities to facilitate the administration of the interstate compact, including: